moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 #### Solutions Architect Judgment Indicator

-The Solutions Architect judgment indicator (SA Judgment) is a metric used to gauge the technical perception and feedback about current opportunities will help to make informed decisions and effectively manage the sales pipelines.
-This indicator will ncrease precision of forecasting, having a way to validate AE judgment based on the assumption of the technical seller and generate discussion during deal reviews & pipeline analysis by easily highlighting potential misalignments.
+The Solutions Architect Judgment Indicator (SA Judgment) is a metric used to assess the technical perception and feedback regarding current opportunities.
+It aids in making informed decisions and effectively managing sales pipelines.
+This indicator enhances the precision of forecasting by providing a means to validate AE judgment based on the technical seller's assumptions.
+It also facilitates discussions during deal reviews and pipeline analysis by highlighting potential misalignments more easily.

 The key aspects to take into consideration: